Guacamole: An Ancient and Beloved Dish

 Q: How do you know if an avocado is ripe and ready to use for guacamole?

-Q: What sides should you serve with guacamole?
+Q: What sides go with guacamole?